Slow travel in Norway4 mins read

 What are you waiting for?
 Gather your tent or teepee, a large amount of enthusiasm and your party hat.
 Acquire knowledge about the unique indigenous Sami culture.
 Whilst listening from the very best artists in the most Northern part of Norway.
 Whilst you are stunned by the midnight sun.

 For more information http://riddu.no/en

-The Norwegian Trekking Assocociation (DNT) has more than 500 cabins available for their members and is Norways biggest outdoor life organization.
-Yearly they maintain 20,000 km of trail tracks all over the country.
-For more inspiration on how to experience our country on foot, see: https://english.dnt.no/
+The Norwegian Trekking Association (DNT) has more than 500 cabins available for their members and is Norway’s biggest outdoor life organization.
+Each year they strive to maintain 20,000 km of trail tracks across the country.
+For more inspiration on how to experience Norway on foot, visit: https://english.dnt.no/

 Visit the countryside

 Envision waking up to a rooster’s call in a traditional storehouse on pillars and then accompanying the local family for breakfast with the morning sun beaming on your face.
 All while you’re sat on their farm.